FIXTradingCommunity/fixatdl-specification/v1-1-STANDARD/FIXatdl.md

 - **Collapsible** -- a Boolean value indicating whether the panel can be collapsed.

-- **Collapsed** -- a Boolean value indicating the panel‟s initial state.
+- **Collapsed** -- a Boolean value indicating the panel's initial state.

-- **Orientation** -- defines whether the panel‟s components should be vertically or horizontally aligned.
+- **Orientation** -- defines whether the panel's components should be vertically or horizontally aligned.

 An important aspect of the GUI description is that it is platform